 Lydia is passionate about fair housing and disability access issues, and teaches fair housing seminars to managers, associations, and the public.
 Assistance and service animals are always a contentious issue, and Lydia enjoys educating associations locally and nationally on how to best implement both the spirit and law of the Fair Housing Act.

-Previously serving as the 2015-16 Chair of the State Bar of Arizona Animal Law Section, Lydia routinely teaches and writes on animal law topics, including her ‘Community Animal’ column.
+Currently serving on the Executive Committee of the State Bar of Arizona Animal Law Section, Lydia routinely teaches and writes on animal law topics, including her ‘Community Animal’ column.
 She spends her spare time hanging out with a variety of mutts and attempting to grow antique roses.